Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-22-Ian-R-MacLeod-The-Visitor-From-Taured.md

 I noticed Rob Holm because during the first week he was chatting with research fellows and quietly getting the best virtuals to hang out in.

 I studied Analogue Literature because I like these ancient artifacts called books.
-The books in her age are interactive.
+The books in my age are interactive.